Quick Answer

 Start with your current registration and reporting workflow, then check whether each checkpoint is documented and current.
 You might also find this useful: IP Protection in Eastern Europe With a Clear EU VAT Sequence.

-This grounding pack does not establish clause-level outcomes for IP ownership transfer, invention assignment, or copyright ownership in Eastern Europe.
-Treat ownership effects as unknown until country-specific legal review confirms required formalities and enforceability.
+Do not assume a clause by itself settles IP ownership transfer, invention assignment, or copyright ownership in Eastern Europe.
+Treat ownership effects as unresolved until country-specific legal review confirms required formalities and enforceability.

-Most contract-vetting specifics in this question are not covered by this grounding pack.
+Some contract-vetting specifics in this question may need separate review.
 If the vendor will handle EU VAT administration, keep records that are supported here: OSS scheme scope and returns, any CBR request submitted in the VAT-registration Member State, and SME cross-border documentation (prior notification in MSEST and EX number confirmation).
 OSS is optional, but if you choose it, all supplies under that scheme must be declared via the OSS return.

 Based in Berlin, Maria helps non-EU freelancers navigate the complexities of the European market.
 She's an expert on VAT, EU-specific invoicing requirements, and business registration across different EU countries.